pagekite/PyPagekite/doc/README.md

 *something.pagekite.me*) and SECRET with the shared secret displayed on your account page.

-You can add multiple backend specifications, one for each name and protocol you wish to expose.
+You can add multiple service specifications, one for each name and protocol you wish to expose.
 Here is an example running two websites, one of which is available using three protocols: HTTP, HTTPS and WebSocket.